 Replace the spark arrestor screen if breaks occur.
 CLEANING THE SPARK ARRESTOR SCREEN

-- Loosen and remove the 2 muffler cover screws. - Remove the muffler cover. - Remove muffler diffuser and spark arrestor screen assembly.
-Notice the orientation of these parts for reassembly. - Clean the spark arrestor screen with a wire brush or replace if breaks are found in the screen. - Replace any broken or cracked parts. - Reinstall diffuser and spark arrestor screen assembly with round holes facing up and towards muffler cover. - Reinstall muffler cover and 2 screws (7-8 ft-lbs).
+- CLEANING THE SPARK ARRESTOR SCREEN - Loosen and remove the bar clamp nut and screw. - Remove bar clamp. - Loosen and remove the muffler cover screw. - Remove muffler diffuser and spark arrestor screen assembly.
+Notice the orientation of these parts for reassembly. - Clean the spark arrestor screen with a wire brush or replace if breaks are found in the screen. - Reinstall diffuser and spark arrestor screen assembly. - Reinstall muffler cover and muffler screw. - Reinstall bar Clamp.
+Refer to "Assembly" section.

-REPLACE FUEL FILTER (Fig. 49,50 & 51)
+REPLACE FUEL FILTER (Fig. 47, 48 & 49)